 Skkeeeeeeeerrrrrrr! ⇠ That’s me screeching to a halt because my passenger has just shouted something out of thin air so obviously a skunk or a raccoon or a dog has just run out into the street fresh from its McDonald’s dumpster binge and I need to STOP NOW.

-My husband with the iron stomach (you can call them “abs of steel” of you want) has a thing for gluttonous novelty foods: the McRib, the Doritos Locos Taco, the KFC “Double-Down” wherein they sandwiched bacon and cheese between two fried chicken filets instead of buns.
+My husband with the iron stomach (you can call them “abs of steel” if you want) has a thing for gluttonous novelty foods: the McRib, the Doritos Locos Taco, the KFC “Double-Down” wherein they sandwiched bacon and cheese between two fried chicken filets instead of buns.
 He prefers his hamburgers in the one-pound-and-up range.
-(But he’s not completely alone; I’d happily start any day with a rainbow bagel and a Unicorn Frappuccino.
-Though I’m only going to eat half and it’ll take me twice as long. ♀) It’s this sense of culinary adventure that I’ve grown to tolerate find both endearing and entertaining in the ten years we’ve been together.

 The term “Garbage Plate,” they say, came from some college kids coming in and asking for a plate with “all the garbage on it.”
 I’ve been to college.
 I feel this sentiment in my bones.
 “Feed me!
 I don’t care what!
 Just throw it all in a pile together!
 I’m too tired and too poor to care!”